 American Dance Awards gives dancers the opportunity to forge invaluable connections within the dance industry, equipping them with a network of professionals as they begin on their own career paths!
 We employ judges, faculty and staff that are passionate about investing in the future of your dancers.

-When all the medals and trophies have been distributed, studios return for the family friendly, professional atmosphere.
+When all the medals and trophies have been distributed, studios return year after year for the family friendly, professional atmosphere.
 We run on-time competitions where your dancers’ experience is the priority, and exceptional client care is our always our goal.

 Join us in a city near you, and we are confident you will see why American Dance Awards is the Ultimate Challenge!